lmagyar/prim-sync/README.md

 ### Networking

-You have to able to access your phone with a constant url / host name (fixed LAN IP, mDNS, VPN, hosts file, your choice).
+You have to able to access your phone with a constant url or host name (fixed LAN IP, mDNS, VPN, hosts file, your choice).
 Because this host name will be used as unique identifier to store the per-device-sync-state between runs.

 ### Primitive FTPd